0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

 }

 ```

+> An example of the usage of this api can be found [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/go/index.go#L47) (GO) and [here](https://github.com/0xPolygonID/tutorial-examples/blob/main/verifier-integration/js/index.js#L49) (JS)

 > Check out our [Query Language guide](./zk-query-language.md) to design any type of query request you can think of!